Adam Cassar

 Putting it into action

-We are really excited about Advanced Rate Limiting and its power to protect applications from attacks like Layer 7 DDoS, Account Takeovers, Credential Stuffing, and more!
+Advanced Rate Limiting can help protect applications from attacks like Layer 7 DDoS, Account Takeovers, Credential Stuffing, and more.
 Here are some real world examples you can configure using our dashboard and API.

 Protect against general site abuse

-Our example website is a medium sized ecommerce store that has page URLs ending in /.
-It serves Australian clients and typically sees around 100 page requests a minute from non search engine traffic during peak traffic times.
-Armed with this information we can set up some rate limiting to prevent general site abuse and protect against layer 7 DDoS attacks.
+Our example website is a medium-sized ecommerce store that has page URLs ending in /.
+It serves Australian clients and typically sees around 100 page requests a minute from non-search-engine traffic during peak traffic times.
+With that baseline, we can set up rate limiting to prevent general site abuse and protect against layer 7 DDoS attacks.

-Peakhour rate limiting works by setting up first setting up zones, you specify your request limits in these zones.
+Peakhour rate limiting starts with zones.
+You specify your request limits in these zones.

 Here we've specified a maximum of 45 requests in 1 minute.
-We're going to apply this limit to page loads only, since our typical maximum for ALL users on this webiste is 100 in a minute, it seems reasonable that a real user is not going to view 40 pages in 1 minute.
-We could also specify a value for error responses in a minute, an error could be a 404 which a scraper might typically get looking for removed URLS.
+We're going to apply this limit to page loads only.
+Since our typical maximum for all users on this website is 100 in a minute, it seems reasonable that a real user is not going to view 40 pages in 1 minute.
+We could also specify a value for error responses in a minute.
+An error could be a 404, which a scraper might typically get when looking for removed URLs.

 Now let's define our filter and our counter.
 For our filter we mentioned that pages end in /, so we'll use that, but exclude verified bots to make sure they're not restricted when crawling the site.
 A verified bot is a crawler like Google or Bing, that Peakhour has verified as legitimate by using reverse DNS to confirm they are who they say they are.